pipliz/cpuvox/README.md

 4) Write the skybox to any pixel in the raybuffer column we didn't write to

-Phase 2:
+# Phase 2:

-Project the semi-2d semi-3d raybuffer to the screen, making it full 3d
+Project the semi-2d semi-3d raybuffer columns to the triangular screen segments, making it full 3d

-Documentation/hints/general stuff about this project:
+# Documentation/hints/general stuff about this project:

 - The main segment setup code is in Assets/Code/RenderManager.cs
 - The main raybuffer rendering code is in Assets/Code/Rendering/DrawSegmentRayJob.cs
 - The raybuffer texture is divided into smaller textures and assembled into a full texture because of 2 reasons: